 Immobilization or impoundment of the vehicle will depend if the defendant has no other transportation.

 - Second Conviction: 30 days if the conviction happened within five years of the prior conviction

 - Third Conviction: 90 days if the conviction happened within ten years of the prior conviction

 However, it’s worth noting that there are some factors the court will consider.
 For instance, impoundment or immobilization is dismissed if it’s the only vehicle operated solely by the employees of a business owned by the defendant.

-How a DUI Misdemeanor Turn Into a Felony
+How a DUI Misdemeanor Turns into a Felony

 Under certain circumstances, a DUI misdemeanor can turn into a felony offense.
 These instances are as follows: